 Lubbock is home to a vibrant arts and music scene.
 The employment and business climate is strong.
 The cost of living is low.
-Housing is affordable and a number of public school districts in Lubbock County and private schools offer excellent education opportunities.
+Housing is affordable and a number of public school districts and private schools in Lubbock County offer excellent education opportunities.

-Lubbock is a growing, dynamic city that easily mixes its western heritage and agricultural roots with high-tech health care.
-Cotton may still be king, the region around Lubbock produces 64% of the state’s cotton crop, but it is the city’s arts district that shines the first Friday of every month.
+Lubbock is a growing, dynamic city that easily mixes its western heritage and agricultural roots with high-tech education and health care.
+Cotton may still be king, the region around Lubbock produces 64% of the state's cotton crop, but it is the city's arts district that shines the first Friday of every month.

 Named for Thomas S. Lubbock, a former Texas Ranger, Lubbock was established in 1890.
 It is known as the Hub City for its central location, at the intersection of Interstate 27 and four major U.S. highways, making it a retail, business and medical hub for the region.

 Lubbock sits at 3,200 feet above sea level in the heart of the Llano Estacado on the South Plains of Texas.
 The city has a mild climate with predominately warm days and cool nights throughout the year.
 Summers are hot, but the humidity is relatively low.
 Winters are sunny and mostly mild, but there are periods of cold and snow.

 While Lubbock has only been a town since 1890, the area has been the site of continuous population for more than 12,000 years.
 The Lubbock Lake Landmark, a part of the Museum of Texas Tech University, is a world-renowned archeological site that provides the documented proof of constant habitation from about 4,000 B.C.

 - Lubbock Arts Alliance